 Duration of Alimony in Illinois

 In Illinois, the duration of alimony, or spousal maintenance, depends on the marriage’s duration.
-In a marriage of under 5 years, maintenance payments last for 20% of the marriage’s duration.
+In a marriage of under 5 years, maintenance payments last for 20% of the marriage’s length.
 For a 9-10 year marriage, alimony payments last 40% of the marriage’s length.
 20+ years of marriage means alimony will either last the marriage’s length or indefinitely.

 How Long Does Alimony Last?